xyngular/py-xcon/Readme.md

 it defaults to 15 minutes.

 You can always reset the entire cache by calling this method on the current resource instance:
-`xyn_config.provider.InternalLocalProviderCache.reset_cache`.
+`xcon.provider.InternalLocalProviderCache.reset_cache`.

 #### Local Memory Caching Side Notes

-There is also an option on `xyn_config.config.Config.get` that allows you to ignore the local memory cache (as a convenience option).
+There is also an option on `xcon.config.Config.get` that allows you to ignore the local memory cache (as a convenience option).

 Right now it does this by resetting the entire cache for you before lookup.